The UK Energy Price Cap Explained:

 Should You Switch to a Fixed-Rate Tariff?

 For the first time in several years, the energy switching market is active again.
-Some suppliers are now offering fixed-rate tariffs with prices below the current price cap.
+It is worth comparing fixed-rate tariffs against the current price cap, but make sure you check exit fees and the exact unit rates and standing charges before switching.

 A fixed tariff locks in your unit rates and standing charge for a set period, typically 12 months, protecting you from future price cap increases.